ExNG/vuenote/README.md

 ## TODO

-List of feature that i want to include
+List of features that are planned

 - [ ] Cloud saves